Gibbs measures on mutually interacting Brownian paths under singularities: Introduction and Motivation.

 In an exactly similar manner, for an independent sequence of measures $\nu_n$, we can also visualize a similar concentration in widely separated compact pieces of masses $\{q_l\}_{l\in \N}$ (with a remaining mass $1-\sum_l q_{l}$ being dissipated).
 However, concentration regions of $\mu_n$, and that of and $\nu_n$, are a-priori completely independent and hence, are also possibly mutually widely separated.
 This is a problem that one encounters to recover any partial mass (in the limit) for the product sequence $\mu_n\otimes\nu_n$.

-In our desired compactification, we will be interested in a topology where functionals $\mu\otimes\nu\mapsto \int V(x-y) \mu(\d x) \nu(\d y)$ are continuous, where test functions $V$ vanish at infinity.
+In our desired compactification, we will be interested in a topology where functionals $\mu\otimes\nu\mapsto \int V(x-y) \mu(\d x) \nu(\d y)$ are continuous, with test functions $V$ vanishing at infinity.
 Hence, it is conceivable that, one can hope to recover any partial mass from the product sequence $\mu_n\otimes\nu_n$, only if some concentration region of $\mu_n$ happens to have be in a bounded distance from some concentration region of $\nu_n$.
 Since there is wide separation between each individual components of $\mu_n$ and individual components of $\nu_n$, such ``matchings" could take place only pairwise.
 Since the test functions $V$ vanish at infinity, any other mutually distant (and ``unmatched") pair of components can not contribute.
 We end with a picture where the product sequence $\mu_n\otimes\nu_n$ roughly concentrates on matched pairs of islands, so that within each pair, two components are within bounded distance, while the pairs are mutually widely separated, with a certain dissipation of mass coming from unmatched pairs.
-The space of all such matched pairs of components will be in our desired ``compactfication". $^{1}$
+The space of all such matched pairs of components will be in our desired ``compactification". {\footnote{For example, let $\mu_n$ be a sequence which is a mixture of three Gaussians, one with mean $0$ and variance $1$, one with mean $n$ and variance $1$ and one with mean $0$ and variance $n$, each with equal weights $1/3$.
+On the other hand, let $\nu_n$ also be a mixture of three Gaussians, one with mean $n^2$ and variance $1$, one with mean $n+1$ and variance $1$ and one with mean $0$ and variance $n$, also with equal weights $1/3$.
+Then the limiting object for $\widetilde{\mu_n\nu_n}$ is the single orbit $\{\widetilde{\alpha_1\beta_2}\}$, where $\alpha_1$ is the a Gaussian with mean $0$, variance $1$ and mass $1/3$, $\beta_2$ is a Gaussian with mean $1$, variance $1$ and mass $1/3$, while $\widetilde{\alpha_1\beta_2}$ is the equivalence class of the product of these two Gaussians with mass $1/9$.}

 In such a compactification, due to mutual attraction, two independent Brownian paths tend to find such matched pairs of islands and stick together by treating each pair as one bigger island.
 Since such bigger islands are mutually distant, an optimal strategy rules out any interaction between them, leading to asymptotic independence and a full large deviation principle for distribution of orbits $\{L_t^{\otimes} \star \delta_x\colon x \in \R^d\}$ embedded in the compactfication, the rate function simply being the sum of classical Donsker-Varadhan rate functions on each such island.
 This heuristic idea will be a key recipe in our study.